sbousseaden/EVTX-ATTACK-SAMPLES/README.md

 ![alt text](https://raw.githubusercontent.com/sbousseaden/EVTX-ATTACK-SAMPLES/master/mitre_evtx_repo_map.png)

 # License:
-The content of this repository is released under the GNU General Public License.
+Usage of the content of this repository for commercial purposes (e.g. tools, paid trainings, paid labs etc.) is not authorized prior formal written consent from the repository's owner.